awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 In some cases, you might not use the master user account for the Amazon RDS PostgreSQL DB instance that you are using as a source\.
 In these cases, you create several objects to capture data definition language \(DDL\) events\.
 You create these objects in the account other than the master account and then create a trigger in the master user account\.

 **Note**
-If you set the `captureDDLs` extra connection attribute to *N* on the source endpoint, you don't have to create the following table and trigger on the source database\.
+If you set the `captureDDLs` endpoint setting to `false` on the source endpoint, you don't have to create the following table and trigger on the source database\.

 Use the following procedure to create these objects\.

 **To create objects**

 1. Choose the schema where the objects are to be created\.
 The default schema is `public`\.
-Ensure that the schema exists and is accessible by the `NoPriv` account\.
+Ensure that the schema exists and is accessible by the `OtherThanMaster` account\.

-1. Log in to the PostgreSQL DB instance using the user account other than the master account, here the `NoPriv` account\.
+1. Log in to the PostgreSQL DB instance using the user account other than the master account, here the `OtherThanMaster` account\.

 1. Create the table `awsdms_ddl_audit` by running the following command, replacing `objects_schema` in the following code with the name of the schema to use\.

    ```
-   create table objects_schema.awsdms_ddl_audit
+   CREATE TABLE objects_schema.awsdms_ddl_audit
    (
      c_key    bigserial primary key,
      c_time   timestamp,    -- Informational